baderouaich/tgbotxx/README.md

       greet->command = "/greet";
       greet->description = "This command will greet you";
       commands.push_back(greet);
-      Bot::setCommands(commands); // The above commands will be shown in the bot chat menu (bottom left) }
+      Bot::setMyCommands(commands); // The above commands will be shown in the bot chat menu (bottom left) }

 public: